BetterLordWilliam/KeyFinder/README.md

 ### Requirements

 Java is required to be able to run this project.
 Download java from [here](https://www.java.com/en/download/).

+### How to Run

+This is very easy!
+So long as you have Java installed, simply download this folder and run the provided jar file give the name '2DJavaGame SUBMISSION-SC.jar'

+Enjoy!

 ### What to do